Oktopost/Squid/Docs/Source/References/Select/bind.rst

 .. rubric:: Return

 | Array of bind values for this query, in the same order as would be sent to the server.
-| Note that this values are not escaped or validated yet.
-Invalid values my be present if the object was not setup correctly.
+| Note that these values are not escaped or validated yet.

 ----------